Great-Sun-Group/credex-core/README.md

    npm run dev
    ```

-4. To access the forwarded port:
-   - Click on the "Ports" tab in the Codespaces interface
-   - Find the forwarded port for the application (usually 5000)
-   - Click on the link to open the application in a new tab

 ### Using Postman for API Testing

-1. Install the Postman extension in VS Code and sign in to your Postman account.
+1. Navigate to the Postman extension in VS Code and sign in to your Postman account.

 2. Open the Credex Team Workspace in Postman.